Last fact-checked: 26 February 2020

 One of Metro Manila’s business districts, it is modern, safe and not as crowded as Manila, but has all the facilities you would expect to make your stay comfortable.

 Dental tourism here is growing, and international patients visit from across the globe.
 Whether you are here on holiday or for business, you can expect to receive the same standard of care here as you would at home.
-From everyday procedures, including check-ups and teeth cleaning to the most complex bone regeneration procedures if you have advanced periodontal disease, Filipino dentists can deliver.
+From everyday procedures, including check-ups and teeth cleanings to the most complex bone regeneration procedures if you have advanced periodontal disease, Filipino dentists can deliver.

 Dental tourism here is growing, and international patients visit from across the globe.
 Whether you are here on holiday or for business, you can expect to receive the same standard of care here as you would at home.